Category Archives: 1957 Films

 As tensions mount and one juror attempts to kill another juror out of rage, a thunderstorm erupts outside, breaking the heat and changing the momentum in the jury room as the tide slowly turns in a different direction.

-The story is wonderfully written as each juror’s backstory is slowly revealed providing insight as to why each man may think the way he does or perhaps has preconceived notions about the accused instead of giving him a fair shake.
+The story is wonderfully written as each juror’s backstory is slowly revealed, providing insight into why each man may think the way he does or perhaps have preconceived notions about the accused instead of giving him a fair shake.

-Juror #3 is a bully who is estranged from his son, while Juror # 7 mistrusts “foreigners”.
-Some of the others “go with the flow”, intimidated by conflicts and afraid to ruffle feathers.
+Juror #3 is a bully estranged from his son, while Juror # 7 mistrusts “foreigners.”
+Some of the others “go with the flow,” intimidated by conflicts, and afraid to ruffle feathers.

-12 Angry Men teaches a lesson of utmost importance; the power of change against all odds.
-By standing by his convictions, Juror # 8 is slowly able to influence each of the other jurors into seeing what they were either unable to see or refused to see.
+12 Angry Men teaches the utmost importance of the power of change against all odds.
+By standing by his convictions, Juror # 8 influenced the other jurors to see what they were either unable to see or refused to see.

 He forces them to question their morals and values.